 Swindell launched his own line of moonshine in 2019.
 After having so many things to celebrate, Swindell wanted the perfect drink to toast his accomplishments, so he created one. partnering with Sugarlands Distilling Company to launch his own moonshine.

-“It’s crazy to think back over these five or six years since it all really started, and to see where we’ve come,” Swindell told PopCulture.com.
-“Every year, I feel like this has been the best year of my life, and to be able to keep feeling like that; this one’s already off to a great start.
-And just doing things I never thought I’d get to do.
+“It’s crazy to think back over these five or six years since it all really started, and to see where we’ve come,” Swindell told PopCulture.com at the time.
+“Every year, I feel like this has been the best year of my life, and to be able to keep feeling like that … and just doing things I never thought I’d get to do.”

 9. He didn’t drink whiskey in the video for “Ain’t Worth the Whiskey.”